 - Train them early not to herd – Teach them not to herd other pets or children in the house.

-There are plenty of things you can do to mitigate the challenges that come with owning an Australian Shepherd.
-Just make sure to provide plenty of physical and mental stimulation, properly socialize them when they’re young, and treat them with a kind but assertive demeanor.
+There are plenty of things you can do to avoid the challenges that come with owning an Australian Shepherd.
+Provide plenty of physical and mental stimulation, properly socialize them when they’re young, and treat them with a kind but assertive demeanor.

 If you follow this advice, even an inexperienced dog owner can succeed in having a well-behaved and happy Aussie.
 Keep reading to learn more about owning and caring for this fantastic breed.